 In the 10th century Positano was part of Amalfi's maritime republic, which rivaled Venice as an important mercantile power.
-Its heyday was in the 16th and 17th centuries, when its ships traded in the Near and Middle East carrying spices, silks, and precious woods.
-The coming of the steamship in the mid-19th century led to the town's decline; some three-fourths of its 8,000 citizens emigrated to America.
+During its 16th-and-17th-century heyday, its ships traded in the Near and Middle East carrying spices, silks, and precious woods.
+But the coming of the steamship in the mid-19th century led to the town's decline and some three-fourths of its 8,000 citizens emigrated to America.

 What had been reduced to a forgotten fishing village is now the number-one attraction on the coast.
 From here you can take hydrofoils to Capri in summer, escorted bus rides to Ravello, and tours of the Grotta dello Smeraldo.
 If you're staying in Positano, check whether your hotel has a parking area.
-If not, you will have to pay for space in a parking lot, which is almost impossible to find during the high season, from Easter to September.
-The best bet for day-trippers is to arrive by bus—there is a regular, if crowded, service from Sorrento—or else get to Positano early enough to find an overpriced parking space.
+If not, you'll have to pay for space in a lot, which is almost impossible to find during the high season, from Easter to September.
+The best bet for day-trippers is to arrive by bus—there's a regular, if crowded, service from Sorrento—or else get to Positano early enough to find an overpriced parking space.